Galarzaa90/NabBot/docs/commands/tracking.md

 Creates a new text channel for the watched list to be posted.
 The watch list shows which characters from it are online.
 Entire guilds can be added too.

-If no name is specified, the default name `#hunted-list` will be used.
+If no name is specified, the default name `#watched-list` will be used.

 When the channel is created, only NabBot and people with `Administrator` permissions can read it.
 You can change the permissions to whatever you see fit afterwards.